 If you’re interested, stop by the Positive Networks site and register.
 Should be a hoot!

-.
+David at 37signals has pointed out a couple of interesting reasons to fear the Google Web Accelerator.
 This has implications for anyone who works on any kind of intranet or management web app.
-Om Malik points out that there are security concerns
+Om Malik points out that there are security concerns as well.

 Update: Jason Sloderbeck, our Director of Operations at Positive Networks, says: “It’s not nearly as bad as whatever Slashdot story you just got done reading.
 Google didn’t write software to automatically trade your stocks in E*Trade.
 They’re smart.
 Quote me.”